Harald V

-Harald V (Harald den femte, [ˈhɑ̂rːɑɫ dɛn ˈfɛ̂mtə]; born 21 February 1937) is King of Norway.
-He succeeded to the throne on 17 January 1991.
+Harald V (Harald den femte, [ˈhɑ̂rːɑɫ dɛn ˈfɛ̂mtə]; born 21 February 1937) is King of Norway, reigning since 1991.

-Harald was the third child and only son of King Olav V of Norway and Princess Märtha of Sweden.
+A member of the House of Glücksburg, Harald was the third child and only son of King Olav V of Norway and Princess Märtha of Sweden.
 He was second in the line of succession at the time of his birth, behind his father.
 In 1940, as a result of the German occupation during World War II, the royal family went into exile.
 Harald spent part of his childhood in Sweden and the United States.
 He returned to Norway in 1945, and subsequently studied for periods at the University of Oslo, the Norwegian Military Academy, and Balliol College, Oxford.
+A keen sportsman, Harald represented Norway in sailing at the 1964, 1968, and 1972 Olympic Games, and later became patron of World Sailing.

-Following the death of his grandfather Haakon VII in 1957, Harald became crown prince as his father became king.
-A keen sportsman, he represented Norway in sailing at the 1964, 1968, and 1972 Olympic Games, and later became patron of World Sailing.
-Harald married Sonja Haraldsen in 1968, their relationship having initially been controversial due to her status as a commoner.
-They have two children, Märtha Louise and Haakon.
-Harald became king following his father's death in 1991, with Haakon becoming his heir apparent.
+Following the death of his paternal grandfather King Haakon VII in 1957, Harald became crown prince as his father became King Olav V. He married Sonja Haraldsen in 1968; their relationship having initially been controversial due to her status as a commoner.
+They have two children, their elder child Märtha Louise and their younger child Haakon, who is heir apparent due to the male-preference primogeniture used in Norway at the time of his birth.
+In 1990, when his father's health started declining, Harald became regent and thus took most of the powers of the monarchy while Olav remained the de facto monarch.
+Following his father's death in 1991, Harald officially ascended to the throne.
+He was the first Norwegian monarch born in Norway since Olav IV in 1367, a span of nearly 600 years.

+Key events in Harald's reign were the start of the 21st century and third millennium and the 2011 Norway attacks.
+During his reign, he has also suffered from health problems, with his son, Crown Prince Haakon, acting as regent four times between 2003 and 2024.
+Since 2024, Harald has been Norway's oldest-reigning monarch, surpassing his father; since the death of Elizabeth II in 2022, he is also the oldest-reigning monarch in Europe.

 Early life and education

 Birth

-Prince Harald was born at the Skaugum estate during the reign of his grandfather King Haakon VII and was baptised in the Royal Chapel of the Royal Palace in Oslo on 31 March 1937 by Bishop Johan Lunde.
-His godparents were: his paternal grandparents King Haakon VII and Queen Maud of Norway; his maternal grandparents Prince Carl and Princess Ingeborg of Sweden; King Leopold III of Belgium; Queen Mary and King George VI of the United Kingdom; and Crown Princess Ingrid of Denmark.
+Harald was born at the Skaugum estate during the reign of his grandfather King Haakon VII and was baptised in the Royal Chapel of the Royal Palace in Oslo on 31 March 1937 by Bishop Johan Lunde.
+His godparents were: his paternal grandparents King Haakon VII and Queen Maud of Norway; his maternal grandparents Prince Carl and Princess Ingeborg of Sweden; his maternal uncle King Leopold III of Belgium; Queen Mary and King George VI of the United Kingdom; and Crown Princess Ingrid of Denmark.
 His parents already had two daughters, Princess Ragnhild and Princess Astrid.

-At the time of Harald's birth, he was 2nd in line of succession to the Norwegian throne following his father, Crown Prince Olav.
+At the time of Harald's birth, he was second in line of succession to the Norwegian throne following his father, Crown Prince Olav.